Red Panda Conservation Breeding

 To create awareness of the importance of conservation of the species.

-To facilitate research on the biology, management, and in-situ and ex-situ conservation of the species.
+To facilitate research on the biology, management, and in-situ and ex-situ conservation of the species

 OBJECTIVE

-To increase the genetically healthy population.
+To increase the genetically healthy population

 To provide a backup population for the wild by breeding genetically and demographically competent individuals.

-To donate stock to other zoos.
+To donate stock to other zoos

-Monitoring and modifying management practices to provide survival of Red Panda in captivity as well as in the wild.
+Monitoring and modifying management practices to provide survival of Red Panda in captivity as well as in the wild For research education and public awareness

 HISTORY